A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Simulation studies

 To obtain a similar level of accuracy as the PSML-MBB with $J=8$, the MBB sampler requires at least $J=96$.
 However, the PSML-MBB with $J=8$ requires much less time (around 1/5) than the MBB with $J=96$.
 For the computation time, the PSML with $J=8$ takes 90 -- 110 seconds and 180 -- 200 seconds for $J=16$ (for both PSML classes in Section \ref{PSML_auxiliary}).
 The MBB sampler or the regularized sampler takes 65 -- 75 seconds to implement for $J=8$, 120 -- 140 seconds for $J=16$, and 750 -- 950 seconds for $J=96$.
 The computational time grows approximating linearly in $J$ for both algorithms.

-For the PSML-MBB the mean of the estimated $\hat{\rho}$ equals 0.9869 and 0.9863 for $J=8$ and $J=16$ respectively.
+For the PSML-MBB with $\lambda_0=0.25$, the mean of $\hat{\rho}$ equals 0.94 and the mean of $\hat{\lambda}$ equals 0.24.
 Note that though $\hat{\rho}$ is close to 1 for the PSML-MBB, the MBB is equivalent to the PSML-MBB only when $\rho=1$ \emph{and} $\lambda=0$.
-For the PSML-Reg the mean of the estimated $\hat{\rho}$ equals 0.3066 and 0.3252 for $J=8$ and $J=16$, respectively.
+For the PSML-Reg with $\lambda_0=0.25$, the mean of $\hat{\rho}$ equals 0.33 and the mean of $\hat{\lambda}$ equals 0.23.
 We note that the performance of PSML-Reg presented in Tables \ref{OU_result} -- \ref{CWD_sim_result} is based on the estimated $\hat{\rho}$.
 (We fix $\rho=0.1$ for the regularized sampler as in \citet{lindstrom2012regularized}.)
-This indicates the performance of the regularized sampler depends on the choice of the weight parameter $\rho$ in \eqref{regularized_sampler}.
+This indicates the regularized sampler can be improved when $\rho$ is estimated in \eqref{regularized_sampler}.
 We have observed similar $\hat{\rho}$ values for the other models in the simulation studies considered in this section.